duckfriend123/kani-addon/README.md

 - **Better Attribute Swap** - better attribute swap, original code from TrouserStreak.
 You can select items you want to be swapped from, and select targets you want to swap to.
 0 tick swap back delay option, smart mace option (switches to the best mace for maximum damage depending on your fall height).
 - **Aim Assist** – aims at stuff, ported from meteor rejects
 - **Auto CIA** – ██████████ (████ █████ ██ ██████████) ██ ███ act ██ ███████████ ███████████ ████ ████ █████ ███ ████ (██'█ ████ ███ ████ ██ ██ ███████████ ██ ███████ ███). ████ ████ ████ ██ ████ ███ ███ ██ ████ █████.
 - **Hotkey Manager** – keyboard-wide GUI for viewing and editing all module keybinds from one screen, with search, category cycling, and assignment management.
+(ALPHA, EXPECT AND REPORT BUGS AND VISUAL ANOMALIES)
 - **Player Size** – makes players smaller or bigger.
 - **Head Size** – makes heads smaller or bigger, works with Player Size.
 - **Wind Charge Hop** – thing I made for mace pvp, set a hotkey, have windcharge in hotbar, click hotkey, it silent aims at the ground, throws the windcharge and you get 11-12 blocks height everytime.
 Doesn't reset sword cooldown for some reason.
 Doesn't trigger grim anticheat.